Malwa Sultanate: Restored Khalji dynasty

-Art and architecture
+Art

-Malwa painting

 Many remarkable illustrated manuscripts were prepared during the period of the sultanate.
 An illustrated manuscript of Kalpa Sutra (1439) (presently in the National Museum, Delhi) was prepared in Mandu during the reign of Mahmud Shah I But the most interesting is a manuscript of the Nimat Nama, a treatise on the art of cooking, which bears many portraits of Ghiyas-ud-Din Shah but the colophon bears the name of Nasir-ud-Din Shah.
 The other notable illustrated manuscripts of this period are of the Miftah-ul-Fuzala, a dictionary of rare words, the Bustan (1502) painted by Haji Mahmud and the Aja'ib-us-San'ati (1508).
 Another manuscript of the Anwar-i-Suhaili (now in the National Museum, Delhi) probably also belong to this period.